What is Acne?

 • Reactions to food, cosmetics products, medicines, etc.

-• Irritation to something (for instance, irritation to some drying ingredients like alcohol, etc.)
+• Irritation with something (for instance, irritation to some drying ingredients like alcohol, etc.)

 Types Of Acne (Pimples)

-• Blackheads: Bacteria is not involved in the formation of both the Whitehead and the Blackhead.
-When skin cells and sebum sit in a pore that is not covered by the skin, they become exposed to air, which oxidized them and turns them to black.
+Bacteria is not involved in the formation of both the Whitehead and the Blackhead.
+When skin cells and sebum sit in a pore that is not covered by the skin, they become exposed to air, which oxidized them and turns them black.

-• Papules: They are visible on the surface of the skin and contains no pus
+They are visible on the surface of the skin and contain no pus

 Some False Claims About Acne